What if Someone Else Gets in an Accident in My Car?

 In “no-fault” New York State, auto insurance policies are attached to the vehicles, not the drivers.
 So, if you’ve let a friend or family member borrow your car, your policy will cover injuries and property damage should an accident occur.
 On the bright side, if you’re in a position to lend out your vehicle, you likely have purchased sufficient insurance to cover the cost of repairs.

 On the downside, there are circumstances where the damage will not be fully covered, and the insurer will penalize you.
 Therefore, you must understand your vehicle’s insurance requirements before you agree to let someone else drive away on your policy.
+Our New York City car accident lawyers can help you make sense of these requirements.

 What if someone stole your car?